Skip to main content

 What the Research Says

-B-Complex supplementation has a solid evidence base for stress, mood, and cognitive outcomes.
-Long and Benton (2013) conducted a systematic review and meta-analysis of 8 RCTs and found significant improvements in perceived stress and aspects of mood with B-complex supplementation, particularly in groups experiencing occupational stress.
-The VITACOG trial (Smith et al., 2010) demonstrated that high-dose B6/B12/folate supplementation slowed brain atrophy by 30% in elderly subjects with mild cognitive impairment and elevated homocysteine.
-Kennedy et al. (2010) showed that 90 days of high-dose B-complex improved cognitive performance and reduced mental fatigue in healthy adults.
-The synergistic nature of B vitamins supports supplementation as a complex rather than individual vitamins for most applications.
+B-Complex supplementation has been extensively studied for its benefits in stress reduction, mood improvement, and cognitive function.
+A systematic review and meta-analysis by Long and Benton (2013) of eight randomized controlled trials (RCTs) demonstrated significant improvements in perceived stress and mood outcomes, particularly among individuals experiencing occupational stress.
+The VITACOG trial conducted by Smith et al. (2010) highlighted that high-dose B6/B12/folate supplementation slowed brain atrophy by 30% in elderly subjects with mild cognitive impairment and elevated homocysteine levels.
+Additionally, Kennedy et al. (2010) found that 90 days of high-dose B-complex supplementation improved cognitive performance and reduced mental fatigue in healthy adults.

 Benefits of B-Complex